 Feelings of isolation or loneliness

 If a trans person is afraid of the reaction of friends and family, they may not tell anyone about their gender identity and feelings.
-They may spend less time with others because they believe no one will support and accept them for who they truly are.
+They may spend less time with others or dread family gatherings because they believe no one will support and accept them for who they truly are.
 Keeping such an important part of yourself blocked from others can make you feel lonely and isolated.

 Loneliness can have a big impact on mental health, increasing your chance of depression, anxiety and low self-esteem.
 In the Rainbow Health survey, about 85% of trans people said they felt lonely and hopeless at least once per week.